-- Unless otherwise provided in the Special Regulations for the respective sub-fund, units in a sub-fund are certified in the form of global certificates.
+- Unless otherwise provided in the Special Regulations, units in the Fund are certified in the form of global certificates.
 Investors have no claim to delivery of physical units.
-Units are issued to three decimal places. - All units in a sub-fund generally have the same rights and from the date of issue are equally entitled to the income, price gains and liquidation proceeds of their particular unit class - 3.
-The Special Regulations of a sub-fund may provide for various unit classes for this sub-fund, which differ with regard to certain characteristics such as use of income, management fees, initial sales charge or other characteristics. - Further details concerning unit classes shall be given in the Special Regulations for the particular sub-fund, if applicable. - If an investor subscribing to units exclusively in classes reserved for institutional investors is awarded or maintains the status of an institutional investor by provoking or wilfully upholding an error by presenting data which is manifestly false either in subjective or objective terms, or by concealing the true facts, or indeed loses his status and fails to return the subscribed units immediately, he must compensate the sub-fund for any financial and fiscal damage caused. - If an investor no longer meets the requirements to retain the status of institutional investor, the Management Company may buy back or arrange to redeem all units held by the investors without prior notice. - 4.
+Units are issued to three decimal places. - 2.
+All units in the Fund generally have the same rights and from the date of issue are equally entitled to the income, price gains and liquidation proceeds of their particular unit class. - 3.
+The Special Regulations of the Fund may provide for various unit classes for the Fund, which differ with regard to certain characteristics such as use of income, management fees, initial sales charge or other characteristics. - Further details concerning unit classes shall be given in the Special Regulations for the particular fund, if applicable. - If an investor subscribing to units exclusively in classes reserved for institutional investors is awarded or maintains the status of an institutional investor by causing or maintaining an error through the presentation of objectively or subjectively false facts or through the suppression of the true facts or loses this status and fails to return the subscribed units immediately, the investor must compensate the Fund for any financial and fiscal consequences.

+If an investor no longer meets the requirements to retain the

+- status of institutional investor, the Management Company may buy back or arrange to redeem all units held by the investors without prior notice. - 4.
 Units may be issued and redeemed and payments made in respect of units by the Management Company, the Depositary and any paying agent. - 5.
-If there are several unit classes in a sub-fund, the unit value is calculated (Article 8) for every unit class by dividing the value of the sub-fund's assets attributable to a certain class by the amount of units in that unit class in circulation on that particular trading day.
+If there are several unit classes for the Fund, the unit value is calculated (Article 8) for every unit class by dividing the value of the Fund's assets attributable to a class by the amount of units in that unit class in circulation on the trading day.